-In 1998, after a short stint working in animation I worked for a halloween mask making company.
-I don’t remember the first mask I sculpted, but it was likely a monster or alien head, since those were popular masks.
+In 1998, after working in animation I worked for a halloween mask making company in the San Francisco Bay Area.
+I can’t remember the first mask I ever sculpted, but it was likely a monster or alien head, since those were popular masks.
 After a few weeks I was trusted to sculpt various realistic faces that were needed.
-I sculpted George W. Bush, Arnold Schwarzenegger, Monica Lewinski (yes there was a demand for that when Clinton was president) and several others.
+Life size portrait busts of George W. Bush, Arnold Schwarzenegger, Jack Nicholson, Monica Lewinski (yes there was a demand for her when Clinton was president) and several others were portraits I recall having sculpted.
+The busts were then turned into halloween masks and sold on the market.
 I remember modeling several masks of Cassandra Peterson, aka Elvira and other faces that required more anatomically correct likenesses.

 There were about five or so clay sculptors all doing the same thing, each artist with a special skill.
 Molds would then be made in the next room over by a dedicated group of artisans and then those molds were shipped to China for mass production before hitting the market.
 Unfortunately, I rarely ventured out of the sculpting room so I didn’t get the chance to learn the other processes in detail.

 After a couple of months making halloween masks Mario Chiodo, the owner, asked me if I’d be interested in sculpting large monuments.
 At 23 years old any opportunity Mario wanted to throw my way would have made me happy.
 Heck, I would have scrubbed toilets with a toothbrush if it meant being hired to the coolest company and learning from a great sculptor.
 I was eager to learn and excited for the trust that he was showing me.
 Not only was Mario an incredible sculptor, he was a great business man and a genuinely good person all around.